Aryan0512398/demo-project/README.md

 # demo-project
-This is a demo for Git and GitHub
+This is a demo for Git and GitHub.